learn-with-me/Software-Engineering-Fundamentals/04-back-end/java/spring-boot.md

 ##### Creating a project

 ```
+All you need is 3 files: pom.xml, Controller and Application launcher.

 Navigate to http://start.spring.io/
 Make selections and download a zip file
 It scaffolds the project for you!